mensahTribeWeb/calculator-plain-js/README.md

 ## Structure

 - `index.html` - The main HTML file containing the structure of the calculator.
-- `styles.css` - The CSS file for styling the calculator.
+- `index.css` - The CSS file for styling the calculator.
-- `script.js` - The JavaScript file containing the logic for the calculator operations.
+- `index.js` - The JavaScript file containing the logic for the calculator operations.

 ## Contributing